MukundRaghavSharma/Hermes/README.md

 Setup
 -----------------------------------------
-1. Make sure you have the latest version of Python and Tornado
+1. Make sure you have the latest version of Python, Tornado and BeautifulSoup (virtual environment coming up soon!)
 2. Clone the repo
 3. On terminal - python main.py
 4. Go to your browser and type in - 127.0.0.1:8888/historical/Symbol for the historical Data Service